 Before sending me angry tweets, let's unpack this.

 I can and have watched Jensen Ackles tear into an emotion-packed monologue with that ferocious talent of his for more than a decade, and I never get sick of it.
 The problem is Jared Padalecki is a great actor too, and Sam deserves the same insight into his psyche that Dean has gotten again and again.
 It's utterly frustrating just how slanted the show is towards Dean's emotions and breakdowns.
-For every cut-wrenching loss they've endured, he's been allowed more and more space to break down and grieve, bogarting into Sam's.
+For every gut-wrenching loss they've endured, Dean been allowed more and more space to break down and grieve, bogarting into Sam's.

-This season, the taller Winchester has barely had time to express his own emotions over losing his friend and mother, who he had a very complicated relationship with.
+This season, the taller Winchester has barely had time to express his own grief over losing his friend and mother, who he had a very complicated relationship with.
 Instead he's been Dean's therapist, protector and punching bag, absorbing the wrath of his meltdowns and the bulk of his whining.

-When he meets the newly appointed Death (welcome back, Billie!), he then decides to stay dead--a choice he's robbed from Sam many times over (see Seasons 2,3, 8 and 9).
+When Dean meets the newly appointed Death (welcome back, Billie!), he then decides to stay dead--a choice he's robbed from Sam many times over (see Seasons 2,3, 8 and 9).
 The most egregious being in season 9 when Dean tricked Sam into being possessed by a rogue angel Gadreel, who later hijacked Sam's body to go on a murder spree.

 Sam's only scrap of a storyline has been raising the nephilim Jack and honing his skills to rescue his mother from the alternate universe, a move which Dean has mostly derided.
-He petulantly insists that Lucifer killed Mary, despite Sam having spent a few centuries with and probably knows better.
+Dean petulantly insists that Lucifer killed Mary, despite Sam having spent a few centuries with and probably knows him better.
 This, however, brings up another issue in terms of how how massive the double standard is between Sam and Dean.

 Even worse, Sam hasn't voiced any objections or outward emotions, not even when Dean died right in front of him mere weeks after losing most of their family, or about Dean insisting that Mary is dead, despite how he's treated him in the over the same exact situation.